-Whilst there are proven benefits to using this medication, there are a number of side-effects which include kidney and liver problems and bone weakness.
-People taking the medication require a regular check up which will include blood tests for kidney and liver function.
+Whilst there are proven benefits to using this medication, there are a number of potential side-effects which include kidney and liver problems and bone weakness.
+People taking the medication require regular blood tests for kidney and liver function.

 The suggestion is effective treatment can prevent infection and also reduce the amount of virus in people already infected.
 It is highly likely this means people can enjoy a normal life expectancy.
 It is important to state the longer term impact of the drug is not yet fully understood.